 Protests against CAB in NE states

-Protests against CAB in NE states (With minor edit in first para) Guwahati/Shillong/Aizawl/Itanagar, Nov 18 (PTI) Protests were held in the north eastern states on Monday opposing the proposed Citizenship (Amendment) Bill and effigies of Prime Minister Narendra Modi were burnt in Assam.
+Protests against CAB in NE states (Adding input from Nagaland) Guwahati/Shillong/Aizawl/Itanagar/Kohima, Nov 18 (PTI) Protests were held in the north eastern states on Monday opposing the proposed Citizenship (Amendment) Bill and effigies of Prime Minister Narendra Modi were burnt in Assam.
 The protest rallies coincided with the first day of the winter session of Parliament during which the bill is proposed to be introduced.

 Sit-ins were also launched in various places of Guwahati and effigies of Assam Chief Minister Sarbananda Sonowal were burnt by youth organisation AJYCP in different parts of the state as a mark of protest against the CAB.
 The protests were held by the North East Students Organisation (NESO), the region's umbrella organisation of students unions, its constituents, farmers' body Krishak Mukti Sangram Samiti, youth body Assam Jatiyatabadi Yuba Chatra Parishad (AJYCP) and Left-Democratic Mancha, Assam among others.